 Public participation is an integral part of ONRT's restoration planning process.
-While the Final RP will select the restoration alternative(s) to compensate the public for injuries to natural resources, the Draft RP proposes the alternative(s) for public review.
-In accordance with the regulations promulgated under CERCLA, ONRT encourages the public to review and comment on the Draft RP during a noticed public comment period.
+While the Final RP selects the restoration alternative(s) to compensate the public for injuries to natural resources, the Draft RP proposed the alternative(s) for public review.
+In accordance with the regulations promulgated under CERCLA, ONRT encouraged the public to review and comment on the Draft RP during a noticed public comment period.
 ONRT issued a press release on the Draft RP and a request for public comments on January 31, 2022.
-The public comment period will be open from January 31 to March 2, 2022.
-ONRT will accept public comments on the Draft RP via email to nm.onrt@state.nm.us.
-Any comments received by March 2, 2022 will be evaluated and incorporated, as appropriate, into the Final RP.
-A summary of public comments and ONRT's responses to those comments will be included as Appendix D of the Final RP.
-In addition, a copy of the Final RP will be available for download from the ONRT website.
+The public comment period was open from January 31 to March 2, 2022.
+ONRT accepted public comments on the Draft RP via email to nm.onrt@state.nm.us.
+Any comments received by March 2, 2022 were evaluated and incorporated, as appropriate, into this Final RP.
+A summary of public comments and ONRT's responses to those comments are provided in Chapter 6.
+A copy of the original comments is provided in Appendix D. In addition, a copy of this Final RP is available for download from the ONRT website.